Sensitive Documents That Need Shredding

 - If your city or town is listed below, click on its name to see paper for shredding for events for its residents.

 - Attend one of Resource Recovery's free shredding events.
 Bring up to TWO (2) full green or blue recycling bins (or boxes/bags of similar size - not wheeled carts) of sensitive personal documents per vehicle.
 Personal documents only – NO BUSINESS DOCUMENTS AT THESE EVENTS, including documents from home-based businesses.
+No appointment necessary.
+For a full list of upcoming events and locations visit https://www.rirrc.org/announcements/events.